danielgroves/danielgroves.net/camera-roll/_posts/2014-01-19-plymouth-to-princetown-and-back-again.md

     <figcaption>Approaching the top of Eylesbarrow Climb</figcaption>
 </figure>

-The Eylesbarrow Climb features a few shorter decents along the way which, although rather fun, are resonably easy going.
+The Eylesbarrow Climb features a few shorter decents along the way which, although rather fun, are reasonably easy going.

 <figure>
     <img src="/assets/camera-roll/2014/01/DSC_8315.jpg" />